What’s New

 Since 1990, New 42 has made it possible for approximately:

-to experience live theater through New Victory arts education
+to experience live theater at the New Victory

-to achieve professional and personal success through paid employment with the New 42 Youth Corps
+to achieve success through flexible paid employment with the New 42 Youth Corps

 to journey from New 42 Studios to Broadway stages and beyond